spacemeat/humon/README.md

 If this is all Greek to you, just rest assured that any modern text editor or web server or web browser reads and writes UTF8, and can handle foreign language text and emojis, and humon speaks that encoding too.

 **CRLF-style newlines (often made in Windows or Symbian OS) are regarded as one newline object.**
 This is mostly for recording line numbers in token objects, for error reporting and other things that need token placement information.
+In general, it does what you expect.

 **All non-whitespace characters are part of some token.**
 Only whitespace characters like spaces, newlines, commas, and quote characters around keys and values are discarded from tracking in the tokenizer.